NathanBargman/CS_2303/README.md

 Recreates some of the basic str and strn functions in addition to creating copy and deep copy functions.

 HW4 : Ants & Doodlebugs (C++) |
+Implements a simple 2D predator-prey simulation using derived classes and virtual functions.